 "We need to identify and understand the most attention-demanding situations that people face so that we can look at ways to address the risks," explains Professor Lavie.
 "Surgeons are another group who must deal with high levels of information, so it would be useful to evaluate the stages of surgical procedures that are the most vulnerable to information overload.
 You could then look at installing appropriate preventative measures to mitigate these risks, whether that's changing training, equipment or staff roles."

-More information: The complete study in Philosophical Transactions of the Royal Society B is available online: rstb.royalsocietypublishing.or… 9/1641/20130205.full
+The complete study in Philosophical Transactions of the Royal Society B is available online: rstb.royalsocietypublishing.org/content/369/1641/20130205.full